microsoft/pybryt/README.md

 - Plagiarism detection and support for reference solutions;
 - Easy integration into existing organizational or institutional grading infrastructure.

+## Getting Started

+See the [Getting Started](https://microsoft.github.io/pybryt/html/getting_started.html) page on the pybryt documentation for steps to install and use pybryt for the first time.

 ## Testing

 > Instructions for testing